 On December 13, 2013, the KFN board of directors (other than the members of the board of directors who were employed by KKR) held a telephonic meeting in order to discuss the proposed transaction.
 At the request of the board, representatives of Wachtell Lipton and Sandler O'Neill were in attendance.
-The representatives of Wachtell Lipton reviewed with the members of the board the material terms of the latest draft merger agreement with respect to the proposed transaction.
+The representatives of Wachtell Lipton reviewed with the members of the board the material terms of the latest draft merger agreement with respect to the proposed transaction, including the required approval of KFN common shareholders (including the approval of the holders of a majority of the outstanding KFN common shares, other than those KFN common shares held by KKR or any affiliate of KKR) and the other closing conditions, the restrictions on the solicitation of alternative transactions by KFN and on changes in the KFN board recommendation, the merger consideration and treatment of outstanding KFN equity awards, the tax treatment of the merger, termination rights of the parties and potential termination payments payable by KFN, and restrictions on KFN's operations pending the closing of the merger.
 The meeting of the KFN board of directors was adjourned, and a meeting of the transaction committee was convened.
 At this meeting, representatives of Sandler O'Neill rendered an oral opinion to the transaction committee, which was subsequently confirmed by delivery of a written opinion dated December 16, 2013, to the effect that, as of such date, and subject to the assumptions, matters considered and limitations and qualifications described in such opinion, the consideration to be exchanged in the proposed merger was fair to the holders of KFN common shares, from a financial point of view.
-See "-Opinion of Sandler O'Neill & Partners L.P."
+See "-Opinion of the Financial Advisor to the KFN Transaction Committee" beginning on page 73 of this proxy statement/prospectus.
 Following discussion, the members of the transaction committee unanimously voted to recommend that the KFN board of directors approve the merger agreement.
 Immediately following the conclusion of the transaction committee meeting, the board meeting was reconvened in order to consider the proposed transaction.
 At this meeting, the members of the board were informed of the recommendation of the transaction committee.
 Following discussion, the members of the board, by the unanimous vote of all directors (other than the members of the board of directors who were employed by KKR and were not present at the meeting), approved and declared advisable the merger agreement and the merger.